What is Pico y Placa? Everything you Need to Know

 Another problem that alternate day driving exacerbates is income inequality.
 Wealthier families can afford to have multiple cars.
 This lets some people unfairly avoid the restrictions.

-News suggests that Pico y Placa is going to be a permanent fixture on the streets of Lima.
+News suggests that Pico y Placa is going to be a permanent fixture on the streets of Lima and if all goes according to plan Lima traffic will improve.
 We’ll keep you posted if anything changes.